cryptomator/cryptomator.github.io/content/privacy.en.md

 <h2 id="logfiles">3.
 Provision of the Website and Creation of Log Files</h2>

 ### 3.1 Description and Scope of Data Processing
 Each time our website is accessed, our system automatically collects data and information from the computer system of the calling computer.
 The following data is collected:

-Bei jedem Aufruf unserer Internetseite erfasst unser System automatisiert Daten und Informationen vom Computersystem des aufrufenden Rechners.
-Folgende Daten werden hierbei erhoben:

 *	browser name and version
 *	the user's operating system